fleetdm/fleet/docs/Contributing/Blueprints/Troubleshooting-Hosts.md

 - We need to use and store the hashes of the queries because queries can change and new queries can be added in between read and write requests (e.g. policy queries are editable by users and new ones can be assigned to hosts).
 - The algorithm performs a sort of binary search of the problematic query.
-TODO(lucas): Determine how to support more than one query being problematic.
-With algorithm shown below, Fleet will ping pong between two halfs if both have a problematic query.
 - The added performance penalty of the algorithm is in `distributed/read`, there's now an extra write to `hosts` table (only on hosts with issues).